Daycare Essentials Checklist: What to Pack for Daycare

 For young babies, you can add bottles to your daycare supplies list.

-I would highly consider purchasing an extra full set of bottles.
+I recommend purchasing an extra complete set of bottles.

 Don’t forget the formula or breast milk, depending on what your baby’s drinking.